andrewheiss/rmarkdown-website-envs-orig/README.md

 # R Markdown websites and bleeding environments

+**UPDATE**: [@jdblischak](https://github.com/jdblischak) has created a custom site generator that solves this problem.
+See https://github.com/andrewheiss/rmarkdown-website-envs/pull/1 for more details.
+That pull request is the beginning of a nascent **safesite** package.

+---

 While **bookdown** and **blogdown** knit collections of `.Rmd` files in their own standalone environments, [R Markdown websites](https://rmarkdown.rstudio.com/rmarkdown_websites.html) ([by design](https://github.com/rstudio/rmarkdown/issues/1326#issuecomment-382957907)) do not.
 Instead, each `.Rmd` shares a global environment, which causes a few side effects with namespaces and variables bleeding into each other.

 This mini project shows what happens and offers some solutions.